ipilcher/smfd/README.md

 [SYS-5028D-TN4T](https://www.supermicro.com/en/products/system/midtower/5028/SYS-5028D-TN4T.cfm)
 does not adequately cool the hard drives in the system.

-The BMC provides 4 fan management modes &mdash; standard, full, optimal, heavy I/O.  Standard and optimal modes adjust the CPU fan speed in respnse to changes in the CPU (and possibly PCH) temperature, but they do not appear to monitor the hard disk temperatures, and the "system" fan runs at a very low speed.
+The BMC provides 4 fan management modes &mdash; standard, full, optimal, and heavy I/O.  Standard and optimal modes adjust the CPU fan speed in respnse to changes in the CPU (and possibly PCH) temperature, but they do not appear to monitor the hard disk temperatures, and the "system" fan runs at a very low speed.
 Full speed runs both the CPU and system fans at 100%; this does keep the disk drives cool, but it runs the CPU fan at more than 6,000 RPM, which creates an annoying